SkiNavApp/terms-and-conditions/index.md

 ---

 ## 6. Contact
-For privacy concerns or questions, you may contact the developer via the SkiNav GitHub repository or through the App Store listing.
+For privacy concerns or questions, you may contact the developer through the App Store listing.